Clicky

 Metric vs Imperial Measurements

 The United States uses the imperial system for measurement, whereas the rest of the world uses the metric system.
-So, if you’re following a recipe from the States and the ingredients are listed using the imperial system, you’ll need to know how to convert it to the metric system, or vice versa.
-Or, you could just buy yourself some new kitchen kit (which, is exactly what I'd do).
+If you’re following a US recipe, you may need to convert to metric, or vice versa.
+Or, you could just invest in some new kitchen kit (which I highly recommend!).

 Metric to Imperial for Volume